noura-ah/admission_project/README.md

    > pip install -r requirements.txt

 # Run The Project:
-    *make sure that tour environment is active and you in the same level with manage.py file and then type:
+   make sure that your environment is active and you in the same level with manage.py file and then type:
    > python manage.py makemigrations

    > python manage.py migrate

    > python manage.py runserver

 # Non-functional Requirements: